 By eating whole natural foods your baby will get all the nutrients they need for healthy growth and development, and when your baby grows up they will be at lower risk of type 2 diabetes and heart disease.
 It could reduce the risk of your baby developing a taste for foods high in sugar and salt, which may help you avoid food fights in the future

-Also a healthy diet during pregnancy means less weight gain, a healthier pregnancy and an easier birth.
+A healthy diet during pregnancy means less weight gain, a healthier pregnancy and an easier birth.

 HEALTHY PREGNANCY CRAVINGS